MilaNLProc/mila-website-backend/content/publication/2021-honest-hurtful-language-model/index.md

 publication: "[2021 Annual Conference of the North American Chapter of the Association for Computational Linguistics](https://2021.naacl.org/)"
 publication_short: "2021 Annual Conference of the North American Chapter of the Association for Computational Linguistics"

 abstract: "Language models have revolutionized the field of NLP.
 However, language models capture and proliferate hurtful stereotypes, especially in text generation.
-Our results show that 4.3% of the time, language models complete a sentence with a hurtful word.
+Our results show that **4.3% of the time, language models complete a sentence with a hurtful word**.
 These cases are not random, but follow language and gender-specific patterns.
 We propose a score to measure hurtful sentence completions in language models (HONEST).
 It uses a systematic template- and lexicon-based bias evaluation methodology for six languages.
 Our findings suggest that these models replicate and amplify deep-seated societal stereotypes about gender roles.
 Sentence completions refer to sexual promiscuity when the target is female in 9% of the time, and in 4% to homosexuality when the target is male.
 The results raise questions about the use of these models in production settings."

 # Summary.
 An optional shortened abstract.
 summary: ""